arrowarchive/Old-Arrowarchive/docs/resumeinfo.md

 # Resume Info

 **Hello!
-My name is Rachel, and I am a student majoring in the field of digital arts and technology.
+My name is Rachel.
+I am a student majoring in the field of digital arts and technology.
 My activities resume is posted below:**

  **Rachel Gerzevske**